89luca89/distrobox/CONTRIBUTING.md

 Suggestions are welcome, be sure:

-- it is not already being discussed in the [issue tracker](https://github.com/89luca89/distrobox/issues)
+- It is not already being discussed in the [issue tracker](https://github.com/89luca89/distrobox/issues)
   - If it has and is marked as OPEN, go ahead and share your own thoughts about the topic!
-  - If it has and is marked as CLOSED, please read the ticket and depending on whether the suggestion was accepted or not consider if it is worth opening a new issue or not.
+  - If it has and is marked as CLOSED, please read the ticket and depending on whether the suggestion was accepted consider if it is worth opening a new issue or not.
 - Consider if the suggestion is not too out of scope of the project.
-- Mark them with a [Suggestion] in the title
+- Mark them with a [Suggestion] in the title.

-## Report bugs using Github's [issues](https://github.com/89luca89/distrobox/issues)
+## Report bugs using GitHub's [issues](https://github.com/89luca89/distrobox/issues)

 We use GitHub issues to track public bugs.
 Report a bug by